-This page presents the history of Maryland passenger car license plates, from the dated 1954 expiration plate through the present day.
+This page presents the history of Maryland passenger car license plates, from the 1976 expiration plates through the present day.

 Latest noteworthy updates to this page